patricklafrance/wmfnext-shell/README.md

 The `AuthenticationBoundary` component is using the `useIsAuthenticated()` hook to determine if a user is authenticated or not.
 Alternatively, the `useSession()` hook could also be used.

-By wrapping the root layout with the `<AuthenticationBoundary />` element, only authenticated users will have access to the managed module routes that are not hoisted.
+By wrapping the root layout with the `AuthenticationBoundary` component, only authenticated users have access to the managed module routes.

 👉 Clear your session storage and navigate to any route protected by the authentication boundary.
 You should be redirected to the login page.

 There's one more thing to do thought.
 [Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) have this concept called [shared dependencies](https://dev.to/infoxicator/module-federation-shared-api-ach) and... well we added a package shared by every application.

-👉 Before jumping to the next section, let's add the `wmfnext-shared` package as a shared singleton for the host application and the remote module.
+👉 Before jumping to the next section, there's one more thing to do thought.
+As this new `wmfnext-shared` package, well.. is a shared package, let's add it a shared singleton.

 ```js
 // host - webpack.dev.js